Denzel-Daniel-D-T/game-design/new_scenes.md

 ### Plot:

-Dienia receives a report from her mother, Minalia, that the Pyreladin Stronghold was attacked by Aeon Flux.
+Dienia receives a report from her mother, Minalia, that the Pyreladin Stronghold was attacked by Aeon Flux's forces.

 **Where:** Mystosa Royal Castle